Skip to content

 This matters for security and for cost: a key scoped to what you use cannot be abused to pull what you did not license, and it keeps your integration honest about what it depends on.

-• Regions — which regional views the key may request (UK today; more as coverage lands).
+• Regions: which regional views the key may request (UK today; more as coverage lands).

-• Form — raw normalised prices or matched output.
+• Form: raw normalised prices or matched output.

-Rate limits: sized to the cadence
+Rate limits sized to the cadence

 The feed refreshes on a matcher cycle, so there is no value in hammering it faster than it changes.
 Rate limits are sized to sensible polling on that cadence.

-Caching: ETag and 304
+Cheap polling with ETag and 304

 Every response carries an ETag.
 Send it back as If-None-Match on your next request and, if the board has not changed, you get a cheap 304 Not Modified instead of the full payload.